lemonstand/lscloud-theme-happyhour/README.md

-# Happy Hour - A bourbon based theme
+# Happy Hour - A beautiful theme that uses Gulp, Sass, and  the lovely Bourbon framework

 ## Running Gulp